| Kynex is pleased to

 side of the trade and use the Maintain Hedge to balance the deltas across

-Advantages of Using Maintain Distribution
+Accounts and Primes.
+Advantages of Using Maintain Distribution When you have

 multiple accounts with capital in-flows and out-flows